mimolabs/mimo-docker/README.md

 MIMO will NOT work without a domain name - you cannot use MIMO with an IP.

 If you don't have a domain name, there's a gazillion places online for you to get one from.
-We recommend namecheap.
+We recommend Namecheap.

 ## Update your DNS records